twittner/zeromq-haskell/README.md

 This software currently has *beta* status, i.e. it had seen limited testing.

+Version 0.8.2 - Revert changes to support 0MQ 2.x as well as 3.x in a single
+package.
+Instead git branches will be used to track the various 0MQ versions and a separate zeromq-haskell-3 library will be released to hackage.
+Also this releases handles EINTR properly in socket option setting/getting.

 Version 0.8.1 - zmqVersion has been renamed to version and reports the runtime version of 0MQ, instead of the compile time version macros.